-CENTER FOR LATINO/A AND LATIN AMERICAN STUDIES (CLLA) provides funding for those studying Latinx and Latin American Studies.
-For up-to-date information, see https://cllas.uoregon.edu/grant-opportunities/grant-opportunities-for-20132014/
+CENTER FOR LATINO/A AND LATIN AMERICAN STUDIES (CLLA) has in the past provided funding for those studying Latinx and Latin American Studies.
+For up-to-date information, see https://cllas.uoregon.edu/grant-opportunities/

 CLLAS Graduate Student Summer Research Grants.
 The Center for Latino/a and